 The major Western powers favored stronger UN action in principle.
 However, at that time Britain was trying to negotiate a treaty with Egypt favorable to Britain's future status in the Suez Canal area.
 By late 1953, the Soviet Union had apparently decided that she would have more to gain by giving up her friendly relations with Israel and cultivating the Arabs instead.
 On January 22, 1954, the Soviet Union for the first time vetoed a resolution (relating to a Syrian-Israeli water dispute) because the Arabs objected to it.
 Since the Western powers were not anxious to do anything which might further complicate Britain's negotiations with Egypt and help Russia strengthen her position within the Arab world, they left it to New Zealand to introduce a draft resolution (S/3188/ Corr.1) milder than that which either they or Israel actually wanted.
-Corr.1) milder than that which either they or Israel actually wanted.
 Consequently, although the resolution expressed "grave concern" that Egypt had refused to live up to the 1951 resolution and called upon her to start abiding by it, no provision was made for enforcement.
 The United States also tried to placate the Arabs by reiterating her interest in seeing that all UN resolutions were carried out.
 Eight states voted for the New Zealand resolution, but the Soviet Union vetoed it.
 This veto helped Russia win more friends among the Arabs, but she lost some ground when, at the same time, she publicly called for "direct" negotiations between Egypt and Israel.
 The Arabs strongly objected to the idea of direct negotiations on any issue.
-Israel complained that while pro-Arab resolutions could pass the Security Council, none recognizing Israel's rights appeared "capable of adoption" because of the Russian veto policy.39 merchant vessels, the Bat Galim, through the canal in late September, 1954.
+Israel complained that while pro-Arab resolutions could pass the Security Council, none recognizing Israel's rights appeared "capable of adoption" because of the Russian veto policy.39

+The Suez situation remained dormant for about six months before it exploded again.
+Israel tried for the first time to send one of her own merchant vessels, the Bat Galim, through the canal in late September, 1954.
 Egypt seized the ship and its cargo.
 Some reports claimed that Israel had deliberately provoked the incident in order to hamper negotiations between Egypt and Britain over the removal of British troops from the Suez Canal Zone and to force the Security Council to reconsider the whole issue of Israeli shipping in the canal.
 As a result of UN and Western pressures, on January 1, 1955, Egypt released the Israeli crew and expressed a readiness to release the boat and cargo but only through the MAC.
-In August, 1955, Israel complained about the two-day detention of a Dutch ship carrying goods to Israel.
+In August, 1955, Israel complained about the twoday detention of a Dutch ship carrying goods to Israel.
 In June, 1956, Israel protested again when Egypt prevented the Greek vessel, Pannegia, from going through the canal with a cargo of cement from Haifa destined for Elath.
 Up to that point, Egypt had been allowing neutral boats to carry cargoes from Haifa for Elath through the canal.
 This action indicated a significant tightening up of Egyptian restrictions against Israel.40